20 Free Summer Programs for High School Students

 Note: Housing and other fees will be covered.
 This is a fully-funded program.

 This program is perfect for students keen on political journalism.
-A highly selective and prestigious program, PSJP admits only up to 40 students in its annual cohort.
-It offers high achievers from low-income families a free residential journalism and college prep program where they will study politics and current affairs, learn from Princeton professors and journalists, and collaborate with a college advisor.
+A highly selective program, PSJP admits only 40 students to its annual cohort.
+It offers high-achieving students from low-income families a free residential journalism and college-prep program where they will study politics and current affairs, learn from Princeton professors and journalists, and collaborate with a college advisor.
 Students will take part in a summer intensive that includes virtual and on-campus workshops and lectures led by program graduates and journalists from publications such as The New York Times, The Washington Post, The New Yorker, New York Magazine, The Daily Beast, Politico, and CNN, among others.

 The program will conclude with its 10-day residential program, at the end of which students will publish the Princeton Summer Journal.
-The website provides last year’s publications that interested students can go through.
+The website provides last year’s publications for interested students to review.

 Location: Hybrid (virtual + on-site at the Emma Bloomberg Center for Access and Opportunity, Princeton University, Princeton, NJ)